-The College Placement Test covers basic preparation in English and mathematics and is used to determine whether students are prepared for college-level course work.
-The results of the test will not affect admission to the College, but may indicate the need for required preparatory courses during the student's first semester.
-You must have a College-wide identification number acquired by applying for admission and photo identification to enter the Academic Testing Center for testing.
+After admission to the College and before enrolling in classes, students must take the College Placement Test or be exempt.
+The College Placement Test covers English and mathematics and is used to determine whether students are prepared for college-level coursework.
+While the results of the College Placement Test will not affect admission to the College, it may indicate the need for required developmental courses which must be completed before enrolling in certain collegelevel coursework.